StamusNetworks/suricata-language-server/README.md

 ### Test signatures file against a pcap file

-IF the signature file contains a SLS comment with `pcap-file` option then the signatures in the file are going to be evaluated agains the specified pcap.
+IF the signature file contains a SLS comment with `pcap-file` option then the signatures in the file are going to be evaluated against the specified pcap.
 The pcap file name has to be relative to the signatures file.
 For example, if the signature file is in in a directory containing a `tests` directory and if there is a `mta.pcap` then the following syntax can be used: